 So, how does this game benefit the architects?
-Well, it revolves around a post-disaster planet that is totally submerged in water.
-You have to develop buildings and colonies above the water to protect humankind from being wiped forever.
+Well, it revolves around a post-disaster planet that is submerged in water.
+You have to develop buildings and colonies above the water to protect humankind from being wiped out forever.

 Also, apart from that, you have to protect the infrastructure which is exposed to other challenges from the outside environment.

 Our final recommendation is Shining Rock Software’s “Banished”, a building game in which players are required to establish a fully functional society to shelter the travelers in exile.
 This game also revolves around taking care of their clothing, food, and other needs.

 The main objective of this game is to ensure that society remains populated, which aids its economic growth.
 Most of the fun lies in designing and establishing infrastructure, which is why every architect must play it at least once.

 Whether it’s sandbox games, house-building games, or other video games that allow you to flex your architectural skills, we know that gaming can be a fantastic way to bust stress, refresh your mind, and spark new creative ideas.